A new fund for artists

 A design-led project that explores model boxes as an inspiration for storytelling in classrooms.

-Follow their journey on our social media channels. #MakeSpace
+Follow the Make Space project on our social media channels. #MakeSpace